Ethnic changes in Hungary due to the Ottoman wars

-When talking about wars, we must include the losses suffered not only from the Ottomans but from the western mercenaries and some Hungarian soldiers, mostly Hajdús who were also hard on the population.
+When talking about wars, we must include the losses suffered not only by the Ottomans but from the western mercenaries and some Hungarian soldiers, mostly Hajdús who were also hard on the population.

 The three parts of Hungary (I call it the „Hungaries”); the Habsburg-ruled Royal Hungary, Ottoman Hungary, and Transylvania, experienced only minor differences in population increase in the 17th century.

 According to data presented in the most authoritative studies, the collective population of all three regions grew from about 3.5 million inhabitants at the close of the 16th century to about 4 million by the close of the 17th century.